GetStream/stream-cli/docs/chat.md

   $ stream chat:channel:query

 OPTIONS
-  -c, --channel=channel                                 The channel ID you wish to query.
+  -c, --channel=channel                                 The channel ID you want to query.
   -f, --filter=filter                                   Filters to apply to the query.

   -j, --json                                            Output results in JSON.
 When not specified, returns output in a